 However, you should note that while you won’t be taxed on your worldwide income, you still need to report income from any other countries on your Canadian tax return.

-If you’re not 100% sure which status you fall into here are some key factors to help you determine your status:
+If you’re not 100 percent sure which status you fall into, here are some key factors to help you determine your status:

 You’re generally considered a resident if: